William-King977/Handwritten-Digit-Recognition/README.md

 # Main Features
 - Machine learning models are trained using self-written images (of digits).
 The overall idea is to see how different classifiers perform.
 - They can predict the digit drawn on the canvas.
-- Allows saving of an image if the digit is predicted wrong.
+- Allows saving of an image if the user believes that a digit was predicted wrong.

+# Video Demonstration
+A short video demo of the project: https://www.youtube.com/watch?v=cQQmWzmQcaM